ArthurWerle/Spotistics/README.md

 ## How to run it locally:
  ### Prerequisites
   - NodeJS (I recommend LTS version)
+  - Added your app to your **[Spotify For Developers Dashboard](https://developer.spotify.com/dashboard/)** and setted the correct redirect URL's

  ### Running
   - `npm i` to install dependencies